XavierProspero/bit_mirror_challenge/README.md

 I tested my methods by creating random numbers with a python script then mirroring the bits in python by brute force.
 I then copied these results into the *test.h* file.

+You can see the number generation in *bitflip.py*.

 ### Why Recursive?
 My decision to also solve this recursivley *(in adition to iterativley)* was to provide a more robust technique that could scale to any size number *(given that its size is a power of 2)* with relative ease.